eclipse-edc/docs/developer/wip/for-contributors/control-plane/policy-monitor.md

 The policy monitor (`PolicyMonitorManager`) is a component that watches over on-going transfers on the provider side and ensures that the associated policies are still valid.
 The default implementation of the policy monitor is built on top of the [EDC state machine](./programming-primitives.md#1-state-machines) and tracks the monitored transfer processes in it's own entity `PolicyMonitorEntry` stored in the `PolicyMonitorStore`.

 Once a transfer process transition to the `STARTED` state on the provider side, the policy monitor gets notified through the [eventing system](./service-layers.md#6-events-and-callbacks) of EDC and start tracking transfer process.
 For each monitored transfer process in the `STARTED` state the policy monitor retrieves the policy associated (through [contract agreement](./entities.md#5-contract-agreements)) and runs the [Policy Engine](./entities.md#22-policy-scopes-and-bindings) using the `policy.monitor` as scope.
-If the policy is no longer valid, the policy monitor marks the transfer process for termination (`TERMINATING`) and it will stop tracking it.
+If the policy is no longer valid, the policy monitor marks the transfer process for termination (`TERMINATING`) and stops tracking it.

 The data plane also gets notified through the [data plane signaling](../contributor-handbook.md#210-data-plane-signaling) protocol about the termination of the transfer process, and if accepted by the data plane, the data transfer terminates as well.